 Mathematics: BJU Press

 BJU Press focuses on addition and subtraction facts, place value to 1,000,000, addition and subtraction up to 5 digit numbers, representing and interpreting data with graphs, multiplication and division for 1 to 12, fractions, calendars and telling time, elapsed time, measurement - customary and metric, geometry, money, and decimals

 2-Physical Science: matter, force and motion, electricty, magnets

 3-Earth Scince and Space: earth's surface (rocks and soils), changes in the earth's surface (volcanoes, earthquakes, tsunamis, landforms,erosion), stars and constellations

 4-Body Systems: nervous systems, musculoskeletal system, and health

 Social Studies: BJU Press curriculum and the ABeka textbook

-Students attend chapel, art, computer, music, library, and Spanish classes one time per week and P.E. two times per week.
+Students attend chapel, art, computer, music, and library classes one time per week and P.E. two times per week.